CoinChums/CoinChums/SETUP.md

 ## Installing dependencies

-The project works on node version greater than 18 so if you have node versions below 18 you can use node version manager (nvm) which allows you to quickly install and use different versions of node via the command line.
+The project requires Node version 18 or higher.
+If you're using a Node version below 18, you can utilize Node Version Manager (nvm).
+This tool enables you to easily install and switch between different Node.js versions directly from the command line.

-### Node and Watchman
+### Node and Watchman Installation

+Follow the below steps for installing nvm if node version is below 18,

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash
 ```

-You can find the latest command on
-[Node version manager](https://github.com/nvm-sh/nvm)
+You can discover the most up-to-date command on the [Node version manager](https://github.com/nvm-sh/nvm)

-The below will be added to you ~/.zshrc or ~/.bashrc which you have created
+Below is the code snippet to be added to your `~/.zshrc` or `~/.bashrc` file, which you should have created:

 ```bash
 export NVM_DIR="$([ -z "${XDG_CONFIG_HOME-}" ] && printf %s "${HOME}/.nvm" || printf %s "${XDG_CONFIG_HOME}/nvm")"
 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh" # This loads nvm
 ```

-If you don't have those file you can create it on root by,
+If you don't have those files yet, you can create them in the root directory by running:

 ```bash
 touch ~/.zshrc
 ```

-Once installed you can install any node version and switch to node version above 18 using below command
+Once installed, you can easily manage Node versions.
+To install and switch to a Node.js version above 18, use the following command:

 ```bash
 nvm install --lts
 ```

-You can verify your node version using,
+You can verify your Node version using:

 ```bash
 node -v